aliciatang/rails-paypal/README.md

     your_return_url/?token=EC-3EC18176EP034311U&PayerID=TPCS2TXJU979S

-In the controller for the above url, you can get the payment info by calling the get method to get what the actual amount was paid.
+In the controller for the above url, now is the time for you to capture the $$.
+That's all it is about, isn't it?
-And of course you can get invoice id you specified in step one as well so you know which order you should mark as paid and deliver just in case you did not pass the order id in the return_url already.

-    ec.get
+    ec.do
     # or use the static method
-    RailsPaypal::ExpressCheckout.get("YOURTOKEN")
+    RailsPaypal::ExpressCheckout.do("YOURTOKEN")

 Step Four: There is no step 4!
 How nice is that!